snimmaReddy/trackmyjob_api/README.md

 * Integration with Job Boards: Seamlessly import job postings and application details from popular job boards such as Indeed, Glassdoor, and LinkedIn.

 ### Installation
+Clone the repository: git clone https://github.com/Gopinadendla11/trackmyjob_frontend.git for frontend.
-Clone the repository: git clone https://github.com/your-username/JobTrackr.git Navigate to the project directory: cd JobTrackr Install the dependencies: npm install
+Clone the repository: git clone https://github.com/Gopinadendla11/trackmyjob_api.git for backend.
+Navigate to the project directory: cd JobTrackr Install the dependencies: npm install
 Set up the database connection and environment variables.